Essential rules to maximize your selling price

 Commandment 7: Thou shalt invest in a variety of gold coins

 Did someone say that variety is the spice of life?
 Well, the same applies to gold coin portfolios.
-If you own all of the same coin, then you obviously only have one type of coin, and one price, when it comes to selling.
+If you own all of the same coins, then you obviously only have one type of coin, and one price, when it comes to selling.
 This isn’t a major issue, especially if you stuck to some of our other commandments and bought UK gold coins.

 But!
 We’re in the business of squeezing out every last penny of profit possible for you.
 And that may mean owning a variety of UK coins.
 Ideally, owning British tax-free coins of various sizes will add to your portfolio balance.
-So depending on the amount of coins you buy, that may be some half Sovereigns, full Sovereigns, Quarter and Half Britannias, £2 coins, 1oz Britannias, Lunars and Queens Beast coins, and perhaps some nice chunky £5 gold coins.
-Owning various age coins, adds another dimension again.
+So depending on the number of coins you buy, that may be some half Sovereigns, full Sovereigns, Quarter and Half Britannias, £2 coins, 1oz Britannias, Lunars and Queens Beast coins, and perhaps some nice chunky £5 gold coins.
+Owning various age coins adds another dimension again.
 So mixing brand new, nearly new and semi-historical coins can actually enhance your chances of maximising profits.
 Read our Do’s and Don’ts of buying gold.